KosarHooshmand/REDItools_A-to_I/README.md

 `awk 'BEGIN {FS="\t"} {if ($1!="chrM" && substr($11,1,3)!="Alu" && $10=="-" && $12=="-" && $8!="-" && $9>=0.1) print$0; next}' Table_443931662.rmsk.snp.sel2 > Table_443931662.rmsk.snp.nonrep`

-:heavy_exclamation_mark: Out puts from steps 5, 6, and 7 will have no header information.
-In order to add header to the columns use command below:
+:heavy_exclamation_mark: Outputs from steps 5, 6, and 7 will have no header information.
+In order to add header to the columns use the command below:

 `head -1 Table_443931662.out.rmsk.snp.sel1 | cat - Table_443931662.out.rmsk.snp.alu > Table_443931662.out.rmsk.snp.alu.out`